 FVC merged with Farmers Elevator Company, A Cooperative (FEC) in March of 2008.
 FEC had locations in Burns, WY, Chappell, Dalton, Dix, Kimball, Lodgepole, Ovid, CO, Potter, Pine Bluffs, WY, and Sidney.
 Merging the business activities combined two cooperatives with numerous synergies allowing FVC to continually improve its ability to serve its farmer rancher members.
 The consolidated company has in excess of 35 million bushels of federally licensed grain storage facilities serving farmers from McCook, NE to Burns, WY.

-FVC currently employs approximately 260-310 employees with over 20 locations and is the 6th largest cooperative in Nebraska.
+FVC currently employs approximately 260-310 employees with over 20 locations and is the one of the largest cooperatives in Nebraska.
 FVC is an important source of agricultural expertise, products, and services in one of the most productive areas in the world.
 Our people are proud to serve our many outstanding farmer-rancher members that have helped make this cooperative so successful.